-Amherst, Nova Scotia is located in the geographic centre of the Maritime provinces, and it is Cumberland County’s largest town.
+Amherst, Nova Scotia, is located in the geographic centre of the Maritime provinces, and it is Cumberland County’s largest town.
 It’s full of beautiful sandstone buildings, unique artwork, museums, galleries and exciting dining and shopping opportunities.
-It’s also just a stone’s throw away from the Bay of Fundy; within easy access of waterfalls, beaches, wineries and lighthouses.
+It’s also just a stone’s throw away from the Bay of Fundy, within easy access to waterfalls, beaches, wineries and lighthouses.
 We recently spent two days in Amherst, and here are a few of our favourite discoveries.

 Birkinshaw’s Tea Room

-We’ve been hearing friends rave about Birkinshaw’s Tea Room for months, so of course, this was the first stop on our Amherst list, and ended up being the highlight as well!
-This delightful, award-winning gem (featured in Chatelaine’s Top 10 Places for Afternoon Tea in Canada) wears a lot of hats.
-It’s a restaurant, serving tantalizing global dishes including what my partner tells me is one of the best sandwiches he’s ever eaten.
-It is a coffee house, serving fair-trade coffee roasted in nearby Truro.
+We’ve been hearing friends rave about Birkinshaw’s Tea Room for months, so of course, this was the first stop on our Amherst list and ended up being the highlight as well!
+This delightful, award-winning gem (featured in Chatelaine’s Top 10 Places for Afternoon Tea in Canada) wears many hats.
+It’s a restaurant serving tantalizing global dishes, including what my partner tells me is one of the best sandwiches he’s ever eaten.
+It is a coffee house serving fair-trade coffee roasted in nearby Truro.
 It is a tea room, serving a variety of afternoon teas (don’t be fooled by the name – these are all complete meals!) and cream tea, served with scones, preserves and homemade clotted cream.

 Mural Walking Tour

-If you want to work off some of those scone calories after tea, we have the perfect solution.
+We have the perfect solution if you want to work off some of those scone calories after tea.
 Embark on a mural walking tour around town!
 The Amherst Mural Project began back in 1996, and consisted of a dozen murals – eleven remain to this day – by different artists, intending to beautify downtown Amherst.
 (Mission accomplished.)
 The impressively detailed murals cover subjects as varied as hockey heroes, the role of women in Amherst, the history of transportation, and even poltergeists.

 Fort Lawrence and Beaubassin